Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 Comparable Faucets

-Fully certified, safe and lead-free faucets made in Italy that are comparable to Aquabrass include any of the following:
+Fully certified, safe, and lead-free faucets made in Italy or China that are comparable to Aquabrass iwith the same or a better warranty but not necessarily at the same price range, include any of the following:

-We judge Aquabrass Italian-made faucets to be a good to very good value with a good price-to-value relationship and well worth consideration by Canadian buyers looking for an Italian-inspired design that is reasonably priced with a North American warranty and parts support.
+We judge Aquabrass Italian-made faucets to be a good value with a good price-to-value relationship and well worth consideration by buyers looking for an Italian-inspired design that is reasonably priced with a North America warranty and parts support.

 Continuing Research

 We are continuing to research the company.
-If you have experience with Aquabrass faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Aquabrass faucets, good, bad, or indifferent, we would like to hear about it, so please email us at starcraftreviews@yahoo.com or post a comment below.